salaboy/from-monolith-to-k8s/book.md

 The contents of this repository had been used to write the [Continuous Delivery for Kubernetes book for Manning](http://mng.bz/jjKP)

 <img src="https://salaboy.files.wordpress.com/2021/12/salatino-hi-1.png" width="400">

 This page contains some notes about the chapters and how they link to the tutorials included in this repository.

 If you have questions, comments or feedback of any kind please create an issue here, or drop me a message in [Twitter @salaboy](http://twitter.com/salaboy).
 If you like the content please give it a Github star!

+Important before we jump into the chapters summary: **This book is written by a developer for developers**.
+All the topics and tools covered are analyzed using a developer perspective.
+This book uses the examples that can be found in this repository to examplify how different tools solve concrete problems in a practical way.
+In no way, the tools discussed here are silver bullets that will solve all your problems.
+Most of the time, the tools presented here are just the building blocks that you will need to glue together to streamline your Cloud-Native applications.
+This book, on purpose, doesn't focus only on automation and building software, as developers needs much more than automation to be efficient.
+In other words, this book is not about **Dev-Ops**.

 # Table of Content